RawatRahul14/WellnessAI-Interactive-Health-Risk-Analysis/README.md

 - General Health (gen_hlth): A self-assessment of general health, rated on a scale from 1 to 5.

-- Mental Health (ment_hlth): A self-assessment of mental health, rated on a scale from 3 to 30.
+- Mental Health (ment_hlth): The number of mentally unhealthy days experienced in a month.

-- Physical Health (phys_hlth): A self-assessment of physical health, rated on a scale from 3 to 30.
+- Physical Health (phys_hlth): The number of physically unhealthy days experienced in a month.

 - Difficulty Walking (diff_walk): Indicates whether the individual has difficulty walking.